-Where the required declaration was not submitted to the company by the relevant date but is then submitted to the company within 3 years from the date of payment of the dividend, the company must refund the dividend tax to the recipient of the dividend.
-The company must make the refund out of any dividends tax withheld by it within 1 year of the date that the declaration is submitted.
-If the dividend tax withheld is insufficient to cover the refund, the company must recover the difference from SARS within 4 years of the date that the dividend was paid.
+Where the required declaration and undertaking was not submitted to the company by the relevant date but is then submitted within 3 years from the date of payment of the dividend, the company must refund the dividend tax to the recipient of the dividend.
+This refund must be made out of any dividends tax withheld by the company within 1 year of the date that the documents are submitted.
+If such dividends tax is insufficient to cover the refund, the company may recover the difference from SARS within 4 years of the date that the dividend was paid.

-If dividends tax is paid in respect of a dividend that consists of a distribution of an asset in specie, as a result of the company being unable to obtain the declaration and written undertaking by the date the dividend is paid, and both the declaration and the written undertaking are submitted to the company, within 3 years after the payment of the dividend, SARS must refund the company, if claimed from SARS within that period.
+If dividends tax is paid in respect of a dividend in specie, as a result of the company being unable to obtain the declaration and written undertaking by the date the dividend is paid, and both of these documents are submitted to the company within 3 years after the payment of the dividend, SARS must refund the company, if the amount is claimed from SARS within that period.

-VALUE-ADDED TAX (VAT)
+VALUE ADDED TAX (VAT)